richi3f-zz/pokemon-trading-spreadsheet/README.md

 ### Method 2: Advanced

-Use any of the following if you want a custom URL or want to make changes to the script/styling.
+Use any of the following methods if you want a custom URL or want to make changes to the script/styling.

 #### Method 2A: Tumblr